Giving credit where credit is due, I learned a great deal by

 --Eliminate as many off-stage actions as possible.

---Cut words, phrases, paragraphs, even scenes that are not absolutely necessary.
+--Cut words, phrases, paragraphs, even scenes that are not

 --Maintain stress, tension and pace.